jkeifer/vischunk/README.md

 ### Real-time Metrics

+- **Cells Requesteds**: How many cells are in the query
+- **Cells Read**: How many cells have to be read to fulfill the query (due to chunking)
 - **Read Amplification**: How much extra data needs to be read due to chunking
-- **Efficiency**: Percentage of useful data in each read operation
+- **Read Efficiency**: Percentage of useful data in each read operation
-- **Byte Ranges**: Number of separate read operations required
 - **Chunks Touched**: How many chunks intersect with the query region
+- **Range Reads**: Number of separate read operations required
+- **Coalescing Factor**: How much read coalescing improves I/O efficiency compared to worst-case (chunks touched ÷ range reads)
+- **Storage Alignment**: Overall measure of how well your query aligns with the storage layout, combining read efficiency and coalescing.

 ## 🎮 How to Use

-1. **Configure Array Settings**: Set the dimensions of your multidimensional array
+1. **Configure Array Settings**: Set the dimensions of your multidimensional array -- some interesting presets are provided.
 2. **Configure Chunk Settings**: Define how the array should be divided into chunks
 3. **Set Query Region**: Define the region of interest you want to read